Ouka Leele

 Bárbara Allende Gil de Biedma (29 June 1957 – 24 May 2022), also known as Ouka Leele, was a Spanish photographer.

 Life and career

 Bárbara Allende Gil de Biedma was born in Madrid on 29 June 1957 to a well-off family belonging to Bilbao's bourgeoisie.
 Her uncle Jaime Gil de Biedma was a famous poet; and her cousin Esperanza Aguirre served as the President of the Community of Madrid from 2003 to 2012.
 She picked up the alias of Ouka Leele from the name of a fictional star created by El Hortelano.

 She was one of the most important photographers during La Movida Madrileña and she also worked as an illustrator and wrote several poetry books.
+Ouka Leele's photography, which was usually combined with painting, was within the paradigm of postmodernism.
+In the first years of her work within the Movida, her works were garish and often focused on interiors.
+In her later work, her use of color softened and her subjects moved to the outdoors.

 She was a member of the Agence VU.

 In the wake of the COVID-19 pandemic, she participated in 2020 in an anti-mask stunt organised by Rafael Palacios, and claimed that "the best mask is love".

 She died in Madrid on 24 May 2022 "following a long illness".